mhd1msyb/supersonic-aerofoil-calculator-SAC/README.md

  ...

  ## Issues, comments and queries
  Please report any bugs/crashes using the issue tracker.
-Please provide a screenshot of the command window (black window with ascii characters) when reporting program crashes.
+When reporting crashes, pleas provide a screenshot of the command window.
 Additionally, if you would like to ask a question(s) regarding any aspect of the program, feel free to send me (Mehdi) an email at [mhdmsy@hotmail.co.uk].